uhasker/getting-things-done-in-next-js/src/chapter9/02-typography-utilities.md

 ### Font Weight

-You can change the font weight:
+You can change the font weight using the `font-*` utility classes.

+Consider the following example:

 ```jsx
 export default function Home() {